filipematias23/Bison-Fly/README.md

 ## UAV Traits

-> In the same way presented above for agronomic traits, the code below was adapted to evaluate many UAV traits and calculate their heritability and adjusted means over time in a loop (Days After Planting - DAP).
+> In the same way presented above for agronomic traits, the code below was adapted to evaluate many UAV traits and calculate their heritability and adjusted means over time in a loop (Days After Planting - DAP). **DOWNLOAD** the *'DataTotal.csv'* with extracted data [HERE](https://drive.google.com/file/d/1t6ZHtbldBouJ675i8XJ1nMQm7ReFeaEd/view?usp=sharing).

 ```r
 ##################